Chart Color Schemes

 Recent residential development output has been above average within Fitzgibbon when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Fitzgibbon averaged around 10 new dwelling approvals each year.
-Over the past five financial years, between FY21 and FY25, approximately 52 homes were approved, with another 3 approved so far in FY26.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Fitzgibbon has averaged approximately 10 new dwelling approvals each year.
+Over the past five financial years, between FY21 and FY25, an estimated 51 homes were approved, with a further 10 approved in FY26 so far.

 Frequently Asked Questions - Development